dsavg/capstone-data-engineering-project/README.md

 # Capstone project for Udacity's Data Engineering Nanodegree

 ## 1. Overview
-The goal of this project is to create a Data Warehouse to fetch, store, and analyze trending world news subreddits.
-The project uses the Reddit API, AWS S3, AWS EMR, AWS Redshift, pySpark, SQL, and Airflow to accomplish that goal.
+The goal of this project is to create a Data Warehouse to analyze trending world news subreddits using Airflow.

+The project uses the Reddit API to get the top 50 trending world news subreddits and stores them on AWS S3 in JSON format.
+Next, data processing happens on an EMR cluster on AWS using PySpark and processed data gets stored on AWS S3 in parquet format.
+Finally, the data gets inserted into AWS Redshift and normalized creating fact and dimension tables.

 ## Table of Content
 [2.
 Datawarehouse Architecture](https://github.com/dsavg/capstone-data-engineering-project#2-datawarehouse-architecture)